Tidianed1/cogesto-website/COMPONENTS_INVENTORY.md

 -   **✅ Structural Integrity**: The HTML structure should be a clean and semantic replica of the intended design blueprint.
 -   **✅ Centralized Interactivity**: Client-side scripts should be managed globally (e.g., in `BaseLayout.astro`) or via Astro Islands (`client:*`).

+## Image & Layout Guidelines

+-   **✅ Strict Placeholder Fit**: Images must strictly fit their container's aspect ratio.
+Do not rely on CSS to "fix" a wrongly sized image if it breaks the component's shape.
+-   **✅ Layout Integrity**: Changing an image should never break the overall component layout.
+Components must use `object-fit: cover` or proper container queries to handle various image sizes gracefully.
+-   **✅ Professional Aesthetics**: When selecting components, prioritize a comprehensive and beautiful layout.
+Pages should look professional and homogeneous, especially for a consulting firm.

 ---

 ## 1. Core Layout & Global Components